mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 2 Oct 2022 - all videos for section 08 and 09 published (100+ videos for the last two sections)!
 * 30 Aug 2022 - recorded 15 videos for 09, total videos: 321, finished section 09 videos!!!! ... even bigger than 08!!
 * 29 Aug 2022 - recorded 16 videos for 09, total videos: 306
 * 28 Aug 2022 - recorded 11 videos for 09, total videos: 290